 Do a clean install of ActiveCollab 5.13.133 to a separate location.
 Version 5.13.133 can run alongside ActiveCollab 4 on the same server, while newer releases require version of PHP that is not compatible with ActveCollab 4.
-This release is available as additional download on Licenses page of your my.activecollab.com profile:
+This release is available as additional download on license page of your accounts.activecollab.com profile:

 Installation instructions are available here.